User management

 ExternalAuditPort

-UDP port of external syslog server to send audit records to.
+UDP port of the external syslog server to send audit records to.

 514